Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/mfc/reference/ctreectrl-class.md

 ### <a name="return-value"></a>Návratová hodnota

-Popisovač vybrané položce. v opačném případě hodnota NULL.
+Popisovač vybrané položky; jinak NULL.

 ### <a name="example"></a>Příklad